ibm-cloud-docs/apps/tutorials/tutorial_microservice.md

 # Creating a microservice
 {: #tutorial}

-You can a app from a Microservice Basic Starter.
+You can create an app from a Microservice Basic Starter.
 Use these starters to build a microservice backend for Node, Java, or Python with a choice of web frameworks.
 You can see how to install the tools you need, build and run the app locally and deploy it to the cloud.
 {: shortdesc}

 ## Step 1: Install the tools